factabulous/matgrindr/README.md

 ----

 Unzip the plugin into EDMCs plugins directory.
-It appears as a plugin called matgrindr-release - there is a settings page to set what you need, and the status should show on the main EDMC page.
+It appears as a plugin called matgrindr-master - there is a settings page to set what you need, and the status should show on the main EDMC page.

 Usage